AmbassadorGraveyard/ambassador-android-sdk/README.md

 <img src="screenshots/rafLogoPosition.png" />

 _Note_: The RAFLogoPosition element is ignored when no `raf_logo.png` is present in the drawable folders.
-Also, set the RAFLogoPosition to 0 to hide the logo.
+Set the RAFLogoPosition to 0 to hide the logo.

 The following images show the logo in the various positions set in the custom values: